¿Does Economics Study How People Make Decisions?

 Supply and Demand: The foundational concept that determines prices and quantities in a market.
 Supply refers to the quantity of a good or service that producers are willing to offer, while demand represents the quantity that consumers are willing to buy.

-RELATED: 10 Best University to Study Architecture
+RELATED: Best University to Study Computer Science

 Market Equilibrium: The point at which the quantity supplied equals the quantity demanded, resulting in a stable market price.